nengo/nengo-1.4/simulator-ui/docs/advanced/gpu.rst

 1. cd into the directory NengoGPU.
 For developers this is can be found in ``simulator/src/c/NengoGPU``.
 For users of the prepackaged version of Nengo, it should just be a subdirectory of the main Nengo folder.

-2. Type ``./configure`` to run the configure script that sets things up.
+2. Run ``./configure`` to create the necessary symbolic links (you may have to chmod this to ensure that the permissions are set to execute).

 3. If you installed CUDA in a location other than the default, open the file ``Makefile`` with your favourite text editor and edit it so that the variables ``CUDA_INC_PATH`` and ``CUDA_LIB_PATH`` point to the correct locations.
 If you installed CUDA in the default location, you don't have to change anything.